Valentin-D-Richard/ANCOR_eval/README.md

 This repository gathers the commands and statistics realized on the spoken French corpus ANCOR for the study of anaphoric chains containing an interrogative word.

+This repository falls under the CC-BY 4.0 licence.

 ## How to cite this work

 This repository includes two separate studies that were published in the following publications: